yomi413/rails-final-project/README.md

 ## Cars Collection v.2

 Welcome to my final Rails Project!
 The first version of this application allowed users to create and store a collection of cars.
-In this new version, the user will also be able to assign a parking space to his/her car.
+In this new version, the user will be able continue working on the cars collection, but also be able to assign a parking space to his/her car.
 Users are allowed to take the following actions:

   1. Signup for a new account, log in and log out;
   2. Add/create individual car entries to be saved to a database, and assign a parking space;